 How Much Does a Foreclosure Cost?

 We believe in fair, honest, and transparent pricing for all of our matters, and therefore, we bill foreclosure actions at a set fee per month, which includes the costs of filing the action, service, and publication, costs for summary judgment motions or other court fees,and the costs for conducting the sheriffs sale.
-To view our current monthly pricing for foreclosure actions, click on this link, which is the same link that you will use to sign up for services after you are a member of Guarded Pockets™.
+To view our current pricing for foreclosure actions, click on this link.

 Where Can I Learn About Upcoming Sales Conducted by RDRE?